 Edoxaban (Savaysa) is another factor Xa inhibitor approved for the prevention of thromboembolism in patients with nonvalvular atrial fibrillation.
-Edoxaban was approved in 2015 on the basis of a double-blind randomized trial of 21,105 patients with nonvalvular atrial fibrillation [133].
-Participants were randomized to high-dose edoxaban (60 mg daily), low-dose edoxaban (30 mg daily), or warfarin; creatinine clearance up to 30 mL/min was an exclusion criteria.
+Edoxaban was approved in 2015 on the basis of a double-blind randomized trial of 21,105 patients with nonvalvular atrial fibrillation [135].
+Participants were randomized to high-dose edoxaban (60 mg daily), low-dose edoxaban (30 mg daily), or warfarin; creatinine clearance up to 30 mL/min was an exclusion criterion.
 Edoxaban was found to be noninferior to warfarin with regard to stroke prevention or thromboembolic complications.
-It also was associated with significantly lower rates of bleeding and death from cardiovascular causes [133].
-In patients with upper-range creatinine clearance (95 mL/min or greater), the hazard ratios for developing embolic events were similar between the high-dose edoxaban and warfarin groups [133].
-Consequently, the FDA does not recommend edoxaban for patients with end-stage renal disease or for those on dialysis [133].
-The usual adult dose is 60 mg once daily [26].
+It also was associated with significantly lower rates of bleeding and death from cardiovascular causes [135].
+In patients with upper-range creatinine clearance (greater than 95 mL/min) the efficacy of edoxaban is reduced and there is an increased rate of ischemic stroke compared with patients treated with warfarin [135].
+Consequently, the FDA does not recommend edoxaban for patients with a creatinine clearance greater than 95 mL/min.
+Edoxaban should also be avoided in patients with renal failure or severe renal impairment, defined as a creatinine clearance less than 15 mL/min [40; 135].
+The usual adult dose is 60 mg once daily [33].